mverleun/workshop-non-root/README.md

 ```

 Again you have to press `Ctl + C` to break out of this container.

+> Question: Why chmod 1777 and not chmod 777?

 These non-root images can be deployed in a Kubernetes cluster as well.
 This is not easy to demo because the image resides local on your workstation and kubernetes expects the image to be present in a repository.